lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 # 0-to-1-Microservices-Distributed-E-commerce-System-Template
 This is a microservices-based distributed e-commerce system template designed to leverage a wide range of advanced management tools and practices from 0 to 1.

-**I would like to use the latest technologies as much as possible to complete this e-commerce template.**

 <br>

 ## Project Setup Guide